pritibiyani/movie_rental/Notes/refactoring-steps.md

 - Run the test and everything should be passing.
 - ```Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.```
 - Extract temp variables and create getTotalAmount method
+- The next part would be be looking at how the charge is being calculated in `Rental`.
+Again its relying on `MOVIE_TYPE`, so that's a smell.

 ##### Moving the Amount Calculation